MCTS-Judge: Test-Time Scaling in LLM-as-a-Judge for Code Correctness Evaluation: Experiments

 \subsection{Extensions to General Scenarios}

 Reference code is crucial for similarity-based evaluation but is often unavailable in practice.
-While its inclusion enhances LLMs' problem understanding, LLM-as-a-Judge methods can adapt to more generalizable scenarios without reference code.
+While it aids LLMs in understanding problems, LLM-as-a-Judge methods should adapt to more generalizable settings without it.
 We evaluated MCTS-Judge and baselines on three benchmarks without reference code (full results in Appendix~\ref{appendix:wo_ref}).
 As shown in Table~\ref{tab:method_comparison}, the absence of reference code significantly degrades the performance of existing LLM-as-a-Judge frameworks.
 In contrast, our MCTS-Judge demonstrates exceptional robustness, with only minimal performance drop, highlighting its promising generalization capabilities.